jayhjman/citibike-tableau/README.md

 ## Analysis

-1. In reviewing the total number of trips for 2019-2020 that the ratio of men to women is 3 to 1, meaning for every trip a woman took 3 trips were taken.
+1. In reviewing the total number of trips for 2019-2020 that the ratio of men to women is 3 to 1, meaning for every trip a woman took three trips were taken by males.
-1. Ridership week over week shows the same disparity between male and females, however there is a slight rise in female ridership year over year vs a decline in males in 2020
+1. Ridership week over week shows the same disparity between male and females, however there is a slight rise in female ridership year over year vs a decline in males in 2020.
-1. The busiest times during the week are consistent between male and females at 7am-9am and 5pm-6pm being the highest number, but still women are riding in far less volume.
+1. The busiest times during the week are consistent between male and females at 7am-9am and 5pm-6pm (commute times) being the highest number, but still women are riding in far less volume.
+1. Age wise the greatest disparity in gender starts in the late 20s and lasts into the 40s, slowly closing the gap after the 40s,  the peak difference is around 30 years old.
 1. more